beccadax/swift-evolution/proposals/0000-require-final-on-protocol-extension-methods.md

 		}
 	}

-A conforming type *must* provide implementations of any member listed in the protocol which are not defined in any extension.
+A conforming type *must* provide implementations of members listed in the protocol which are not defined in any extension.
 They *may* provide implementations of members which have default values; in that case, the type's implementation silently overrides the protocol extension's.
-The type may also silently non-default extension methods, that is, ones which are not listed in the original protocol...but there's a catch.
+The type may also shadow other extension methods, that is, ones which are not listed in the original protocol...but there's a catch.

 	class SpimsterWicket: Turnable {
 		var turns: Int = 0